9. Academic appeals

 1

 You cannot appeal a final grade.
-It is the grade on the academic work/learning that is appealable leading to the final grade, e.g., final test, exam, assignment, or work/skills in a co-op, practicum, field/clinical placement.
+You are only able to appeal the individual grades received for academic work/learning which lead to the final grade, e.g., final test, exam, assignment, or work/skills in a co-op, practicum, field/clinical placement.

 2